angular/angular/modules/angular2/docs/core/02_directives.md

-## Viewport
+## Directives that use a ViewContainer

-Viewport is a directive which can control instantiation of child views which are then inserted into the DOM.
+Directives that use a ViewContainer can control instantiation of child views which are then inserted into the DOM.
 (Examples are `if` and `for`.)

-* Viewports can only be placed on `<template>` elements (or the short hand version which uses `<element template>` attribute.)
-* Only one viewport can be present per DOM template element.
-* The viewport is created over the `template` element.
-This is known as the `ViewContainerRef`.
+* Every `template` element creates a `ProtoView` which can be used to create Views via the ViewContainer.
-* Viewport can insert child views into the `ViewContainerRef`.
-The child views show up as siblings of the `Viewport` in the DOM.
+* The child views show up as siblings of the directive in the DOM.

 >> TODO(misko): Relationship with Injection
 >> TODO(misko): Instantiator can not be injected into child Views

 ```
-@Viewport({
+@Directive({
   selector: '[if]',
   properties: {
     'condition': 'if'